0xd34df00d/lcss/src/text/download.md

 Alternatively, you could manually install every plugin.

-Please note that subplugins are toggled via USE flags of first-level plugins.
+Please note that subplugins are toggled via USE flags of the corresponding first-level plugins.

 ### openSUSE {#opensuse style="visibility:hidden;"}